elba7r/system/erpnext/docs/user/manual/en/setting-up/setup-wizard/step-5-letterhead-and-logo.md

 #### To "attach as web-link"

-For any attachments in ERPNext, you can also attach as a web-link.
+For any attachments in Revalue, you can also attach as a web-link.
 If you are using other tools like Dropbox or Google Docs to manage your files, you can set its public link.

 {next}